 HCSTF Size Estimate

 To site an appropriate location for constructing a HCSTF, an estimate of the total HCSTF facility footprint is required.
-The total facility footprint needs to consider the footprint of the remediation cell(s) (i.e., the area in which the contaminated soils will be managed, manipulated, or otherwise treated), berms, surface water drainage features (including, access roads, and ancillary activities.
+The total facility footprint needs to consider the footprint of the remediation cell(s) (i.e., the area in which the contaminated soils will be managed, manipulated, or otherwise treated), berms, surface water drainage features (including water management systems), access roads, and ancillary activities.

-For the purpose of a preliminary size estimate, the size of the remediation cell can be estimated by approximating the size of the soil treatment area, approximating the berm widths and approximating the surface water management pond area.
+For the purpose of a preliminary size estimate, the size of the remediation cell can be estimated by approximating the size of the soil treatment area, approximating the berm widths and approximating the surface water management system area.
 Appendix A provides an example sizing calculation for a HCSTF that uses a windrow formation to promote soil remediation.

-For example, if using windrows (a common method of soil remediation in the north), the approximate size of the soil treatment area can be calculated by determining the volume of soil to be treated and using the windrow sizing recommendations in Table 4.1.
-Recommendations are based on a maximum windrow slope of 1:1.
-A windrow height of 1 m is recommended as a conservative estimate which will allow for aeration with one pass of equipment expected to be available in most communities; however, windrow sizes can be adjusted to accommodate the capacity of the available equipment.
-These dimensions will need to be verified by a qualified professional once the site has been selected and a topographical survey has been completed.
-Proposed alternate windrow sizing dimensions will have to be submitted to the applicable regulator for review and approval.

-Table 4.1: Windrow Sizing Recommendations